How to change your thought patterns

 Gathering evidence for thoughts

 If you can’t find much evidence for a thought, or if there are things that contradict what you’re thinking, these are signs to let go of that thought.
 For example, if you are spending time with your friend and they are much quieter than usual, you might think that they find you boring.
 You might consider the fact that they are being quiet as evidence that supports this thought.
-On the other hand, the fact that they are your friend and that they are still spending time with you and haven’t gone home yet are signs that your thought might not be accurate.
+On the other hand, the fact that they are your friend and are choosing to spend time with you are signs that your thought might not be accurate.
 The next step is to explore some other explanations.

 Explore alternative explanations